 Home purchases tend to be long-term investments, so you want to make sure you’re making the right choice.

-Step 2: Getting a solicitor
+Step 2: Getting a solicitor is part of the process of buying a house

 - Conduct searches on the property, such as checking with the local council to see if any planning issues might impact the home’s value.